Bomoga/web-status-checker/README.md

-URL Status Checker
+# URL Status Checker

-Overview:
+# Overview:

 This Java-based program reads a text file containing URLs, extracts them, and checks the status of each website.
 It can determine whether a website has been relocated and will provide the new web location if available.

-Features:
+# Features:

-Extracts URLs from a given text file
+-Extracts URLs from a given text file
-Checks the HTTP status of each URL
+-Checks the HTTP status of each URL
-Identifies relocated URLs and provides updated locations
+-Identifies relocated URLs and provides updated locations

-Project Status:
+# Project Status:

 This project is complete and will not receive any further updates.

-Usage:
+# Usage:

 -Provide a text file containing the list of URLs.